 - Are you sure that your loved one needs nursing home care, but are unsure about how to locate the right facility, get it paid for, and efficiently make the transition?
 Your geriatric care manager can take care of that too!

 How Can a California Elder Law Attorney Help with Geriatric Care Management?

 The fact is that elder care can be an emotionally draining experience for everyone involved.
 Sometimes, the emotions and mental drain can prevent seniors and their families from identifying their best options for caring for that loved one.
-The Law Office of Roy W. Litherland can help you meet those challenges, with geriatric care management services that can make a positive impact in your family’s life.
-If you’d like to schedule a free 15-minute consultation to determine whether these services might be right for your needs, contact us or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law can help you meet those challenges, with geriatric care management services that can make a positive impact in your family’s life.
+If you’d like to schedule a free 15-minute consultation to determine whether these services might be right for your needs, contact us or call (408) 356-9200 in Campbell.

 Dedra Jize holds a Bachelor of Science in Occupational Therapy from San Jose State University and is a Certified Senior Advisor and Geriatric Care Manager.
 Dedra has worked as a Caregiver Support Coordinator and Activity Assistant for the Alzheimer’s Activity Center in San Jose, as a Foster Care Provider with Advent Group Ministries, and as an Occupational Therapist at Good Samaritan Hospital.
 Dedra has also worked as a hospital volunteer at Kaiser Hospital, assisting in patient discharge and helping patients with directions and various needs.